yabadabu/godot_flow/demo/addons/flow_nodes_editor/README.md

 [ ] undo/redo
 [ ] Test random colors for each node -> Graph Editor Settings [ ] add_attribute, if output is single stream with a type, set the color.
-Maybe make it generic [ ] Allow the popup menu to have sections
+Maybe make it generic [ ] Allow the popup menu to have sections.
+Custom SubGraphs/Resources/Folders maybe [X] Remap node
 [X] Add expressions node
 [X] weighted sampling
 [X] support for @last?